CodeWithDennis/filament-factory-action/README.md

 This plugin adds a new feature to the Filament admin panel table, enabling easy generation of test records for your database tables using your Laravel Factory definitions.

+_This plugin extends the standard Filament action, ensuring that you can continue to utilize all the actions that are typically available within the action class_

 ## Installation
 You can install the package via composer: